 The San Diego Padres entered 2015 with high hopes after a bevy of moves in the offseason were made by general manager A.J.
 Preller to push the Padres “all in”.
 The result was an epic failure for the Padres.
-San Diego finished the season 74-88, and found themselves right back at square one of a rebuild following a failed attempt to push their way out.
+San Diego finished the season 74-88 and found themselves right back at square one of a rebuild following a failed attempt to push their way out.
 During the offseason, the Padres made some low-risk high upside signings- Carlos Villanueva, Fernando Rodney, and Alexi Ramirez.
 They were able to flip Rodney to the Marlins for a decent pitching prospect before the trade deadline.
-The Padres also were able to move the likes of Craig Kimbrel, Joaquin Benoit, Yonder Alonzo, and Jedd Gyorko which brought back a large amount of prospects to replenish their farm system.
+The Padres also were able to move the likes of Craig Kimbrel, Joaquin Benoit, Yonder Alonzo, and Jedd Gyorko which brought back a large number of prospects to replenish their farm system.

 The Padres started 2016 with low expectations as they continue to attempt to restart their rebuild program, and so far, they have met those expectations.
-The Padres currently sit at 57-80, good for last place in the National League West, and tied for the second worst record overall in the National League.
+The Padres currently sit at 57-80, good for last place in the National League West, and tied for the second-worst record overall in the National League.

-2016 was just another year, in a line with many fourth and fifth place finishes for the San Diego Padres.
+2016 was just another year, in a line with many fourth and fifth-place finishes for the San Diego Padres.
 They finished the season with a record of 68-94, last place in the National League West, and tied for the worst record overall in the National League.
 2016 also saw the suspension of general manager A.J.
 Preller for failure to disclose medical records for certain players.
 This off-season, after Preller returned from his suspension late in September, he made a flurry of smaller moves.
 The most notable was trading catcher Derek Norris to the Washington Nationals for right-handed pitcher Pedro Avila.
 After settling arbitration with numerous players such as right-handed pitcher Carter Capps, he took a couple of fliers on two veterans, starting pitcher Jered Weaver, and shortstop Erick Aybar.
 We will see if the Padres finally get out of the cellar in 2017.

 The San Diego Padres Are coming off a 66-96 season, good for last place in the National League West.
 However, the wins and losses do not tell the entire story.
 This is a talented young team with players such as Luis Urias, Manuel Margot, Franchy Cordero, Cal Quantrill, Eric Lauer, and Joey Lucchesi who all are showing signs of a big 2019.
 So what did they do this offseason to keep the ball moving forward?

 The two biggest free agents of the offseason, shortstop/third basemen Manny Machado and right fielder Bryce Harper, both remained unsigned as we got late into February.
-Some blamed teams for being too frugal, others praised them for finally putting their foot down, and not giving into outrageous demands from players.
+Some blamed teams for being too frugal, and others praised them for finally putting their foot down, and not giving in to outrageous demands from players.
 Regardless, the Padres originally showed interest in Harper, but that was a move to get Manny Machado to the table to talk.
 The tactic worked, and Machado signed a 10-year contract with the Padres on February 20.
 With Machado, Kinsler, and a young talented roster, the Padres are all set to make some serious noise in 2019.